rexgarland/markdown-plan/README.md

 Plans that are hard to read or write are difficult to share.

-Plans that are easy to edit encourage adapting to change This is especially true if each edit is easy to document and the history of edits is never lost.
+Plans that are easy to edit encourage adapting to change.
+Editing is easier if the history of edits is never lost, and each edit can be documented.

 If a plan is easy to parse, people are encouraged to build their own tools to help interpret the plan.